usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What is a price book?
 A price book in salesforce is to store the prices of the products that your company deals in.
-Like if your company is providing some services to the customers, so this book will contain all the prices of your services.
+Lets say, if your company is providing some services to the customers, so this book will contain all the prices of your services.
 These are the standard prices which are stored in standard price book.
 However, if you have to customize the prices as per the customers, you can always create a custom price book.

 To create a price book: